Frequently Asked Questions

 Q: What is Retirement Readiness?

-Retirement Readiness is a University Human Resources initiative targeted to active employees participating in IU-sponsored retirement plans.
+Retirement Readiness is a IU Human Resources initiative targeted to active employees participating in IU-sponsored retirement plans.
 Retirement Readiness shows how planning and saving in IU-sponsored retirement plans today translates to income for retirement.

 Q: What information does the Retirement Readiness Statement provide?